MileHacker Logo

 Explores the history of railways in Hong Kong special administrative region, a short MTR journey away.

-• Hong Kong Museum from The coastal area Defence (Shau Kei Wan):
+• Hong Kong Museum of Coastal Defence (Shau Kei Wan):

 Housed in a former fort, detailing Hong Kong's coastal defense history.

-• Hong Kong special administrative region Cultural Centre (Tsim Sha Tsui):
+• Hong Kong Cultural Centre (Tsim Sha Tsui):

 Hosts performing arts, including concerts, opera, dance, and drama.